 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

 Your furnace will indicates something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it announces a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your D.A.
+A blocked vent or a draft can also trigger the error, so your D.A.
 Bennett Service Experts technician will investigate other parts of your furnace first.